irfanbozkurt/shamirs-secret-sharing/README.md

 ## Testing

-We have written a small test that runs several cases of $(k, n)$ where a random secret is splitted and then recovered again.
+We have written [small tests](https://github.com/irfanbozkurt/shamirs-secret-sharing/blob/main/test/shamir.test.ts) that runs several cases of $(k, n)$ where a random secret is splitted and then recovered again.
 To run them:

 ```sh
 bun run test